-EFH for market squid: The east-west geographic boundary of Market Squid EFH is defined to be from the shoreline seaward to the extent of the 5.8 percent market squid distribution probability (Figure 2.14), including waters to a depth of 300 meters, and where the sea surface temperature is between 7° and 24°C along the coasts of California, Oregon, and Washington.
-Market squid EFH also includes soft, sandy substrates to 93 m of depth for spawning adults and the egg capsule stage.
+EFH for market squid: The east-west geographic boundary of Market Squid EFH is defined to be from the shoreline seaward to the extent of the 5.8 percent market squid distribution probability (based on Muhling et al. 2020) (Figure 2.14), including waters to a depth of 300 meters, and where the sea surface temperature is between 7° and 24°C along the coasts of California, Oregon, and Washington.
+This definition includes U.S. waters of Puget Sound and the Salish Sea and excludes other estuarine waters on the Pacific Coast.
+Market squid EFH also includes soft, sandy substrates 13 m to 93 m of depth for spawning adults and the egg capsule stage.
 The southern extent of EFH for Market Squid is the U.S.-Mexico maritime boundary, and the northern extent of Market Squid EFH is the U.S.-Canada maritime boundary (Figure 2.14).
 The distribution of different life stages of market squid is summarized in Table 2.6.

 Table 2.6.
-Summary of distribution and EFH of different life stages of market squid.
+Summary of distribution and benthic association of different life stages of market squid.